Forms and fees referenced on this page:

 - Electrical Homeowner Fee Schedule

 All homeowners doing regulated electrical work are required to obtain a permit before they begin.
-For more information on performing electrical work, getting your permit, municipalities who issue their own electrical permits and working with contractors, please visit the Thinkpermit section of our website.
+Please note that some municipalities issue their own electrical permits.

 Homeowners Electrical Safety Guide

 A great starting point in understanding how to obtain your permit and what to expect once you have one is the Homeowner Safety Guide - Electrical.

 Applying for your homeowner electrical permit

 To apply for a homeowner electrical permit you must complete and submit the following to BCSA:

 Note: Homeowners will have the ability to pull a homeowner's electrical installation permit soon (check back to find out the date) on the MyConnection service.
 For more information, check out our Frequently Asked Questions on this new online capability.
 In the meantime, you can connect with our call centre at 1-866-566-7233 for support.